The Ultimate Exuma Yacht Charter

 Day 7: Eleuthera

-Undoubtedly one of the most unique and beautiful islands of the Bahamas, it is at Eleuthera that the royal blue waters of the Atlantic merge into the sparkling turquoise of the Caribbean Sea.
-This spectacular ‘glass-window’ really is a must-see.
+Eleuthera is where the royal blue waters of the Atlantic merge into the sparkling turquoise of the Caribbean Sea.
+This is a spectacle known as the ‘glass-window’ that is truly a must-see.

-For surfing, Surfer’s Beach offers large swell, while Ten Bay Beach is more relaxed with shallow waters and an interesting cave.
-If you are eager to get close to the region’s turtle population, a visit to Edwin’s Turtle Lake Marine Reserve is a must.
+For surfing enthusiasts, Surfer’s Beach offers large swells.
+Ten Bay Beach provides a more relaxed experience with shallow waters and an interesting cave to explore.
+To get up close to the region’s turtle population, a visit to Edwin’s Turtle Lake Marine Reserve is a must.

-Make sure to sample a pineapple from the so-called pineapple capital of the world, and perhaps explore the vibrant gardens, ornate churches, alluring boutiques and quaint architecture littered around the island.
-Enjoy your final dinner on-board, perhaps asking your chef to prepare an extra special meal for this final celebration, before relaxing in your jacuzzi with a glass of your favourite drink under the warm blanket of stars.
+Also, don’t miss sampling a pineapple from the so-called pineapple capital of the world.
+Explore the vibrant gardens, ornate churches, alluring boutiques, and quaint architecture scattered around the island.
+Enjoy your final dinner onboard.
+Perhaps request your chef to prepare an extra special meal for this grand celebration.
+Unwind in your jacuzzi under the warm blanket of stars with a glass of your favorite drink.

 At the 'glass-window' of Eleuthera, the royal blue waters of the Atlantic merge into the sparkling turquoise of the Caribbean Sea.